supritkumar007/Food-Delivery-Order-Management-API/README.md

 ---

-## 🧠 Design Summary
+## 🧠  Summary

-SwiftBite was designed with the following principles:
+SwiftBite was ed with the following principles:

 - Clear separation of concerns
 - Strict state management